Marc Giraudon

-Marc Giraudon (born July 22, 1980 in Vierzon) is a French football defender who played for several years in Ligue 2.
+Marc Giraudon (born July 22, 1980) is a French football defender who played for several years in Ligue 2.

 Career

 Giraudon played in 230 Ligue 2 matches over 11 seasons with LB Châteauroux, Clermont Foot and Stade Reims.
 Giraudon was a key part of Châteauroux's run to the 2003–04 Coupe de France final, however one week before the final he suffered an ankle injury and missed the match.